Clean-Air Vehicles at a Fraction of the Price

 is Available per Vehicle?

 The Vehicle Catalog lets you know the incentive amount for each vehicle.
+The Catalog only publishes the incentive amount per vehicle; the total cost of the vehicle will be determined between you and your dealer and noted in your Purchase Order.
 Also, Funding Tables are published in each edition of the Implementation Manual to further explain the amounts available for each specific technology and vehicle type.

 Vehicles domiciled in Disadvantaged Communities (DACs) receive an increased incentive of 10%.
 For electric vehicles, that ranges from $4,500 to $15,000.
 DACs are Census-designated areas that are especially affected by air pollution due to geographic and socioeconomic factors.
 Enter your vehicle’s domicile address in the map below to determine eligibility for the DAC incentive.
 Addresses in the Pink zone or the Pink-Blue striped zone are eligible.

 Get started by finding

 the right vehicle for you

 Our Total Cost of Ownership Estimator helps purchasers assess the costs of near- and zero-emission options compared to similar conventionally-fueled vehicles.
 Enter details about your fleet, duty cycle, and financial information, or use pre-set data to see an estimated payback period and itemized costs over the service life of both vehicles.

 The Funding Finder Tool helps you navigate funding options beyond HVIP that support clean vehicles and the infrastructure to help you deploy them.